 Eventually, we were able to obtain enough resources and prerequisites to build a Crystal Mine.
 However, we were unable to find a crystal node to place it on.

-If we had kept playing, we probably would have gotten bored pretty quickly.
-There are no strong threats on the map, so Hash Rush lacks the feeling of urgency found in games like Starcraft.
+At that time, we felt that Hash Rush was compelling in the beginning but would have gotten stale quickly if we had continued to play for much longer.
+There were no strong threats on the map, so Hash Rush lacked the feeling of urgency found in games like Starcraft.

 We'll be keeping an eye on this game as future builds are released.
 And when the beta goes live, we'll play it again to see how it has changed.
 We'll report on our findings here.